spaceconfigs/spaceneovim/README.md

             └── workspaces.lua
 </pre>

-This structure separates concerns into distinct layers, making it easier to manage configurations, plugins, and other aspects of your Neovim setup.

 ## Documentation 📚

 For more detailed information about the framework's architecture, configuration options, and plugin management, please refer to the `docs` directory.
 Here you'll find everything you need to customize your Neovim setup to your heart's content.